ziberna/i3-py/README.md

     print(workspace['name'])
 ```

-If the attribute you accesed is an existing message type, then the resulting
+If the attribute you accessed is an existing message type, then the resulting
 function sends a message as a parameter.
 In fact, we could change the current
 layout to stacked like so: